lkm1developer/lkm1developer/README.md

-- 👋 Hi, I’m @lkm1developer
+- 👋 Hi, I’m Lakhvinder
 - 👀 I’m interested in Full stack type Projects
 - 🌱 I’m currently learning Deep learning
 - 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me : just mmail me lkm1developer@gmail.com
+- 📫 How to reach me : just Email me lkm1developer@gmail.com

 <!---
 lkm1developer/lkm1developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.